Bombing of Gorky in World War II: November 1941

-According to the results of two raids, the main office of GAZ, a garage, a smithy, a stamping building, a professional technical factory, an archive, experimental workshops, a repair and mechanical workshop, a mechanical workshop No. 2, a power plant No. 2, a wheel workshop, a motor workshop No. 2, a foundry workshop of gray cast iron, press workshop, residential area of the district were heavily damaged.
-The building of the administration of the Dvigatel Revolyutsii was destroyed.
+In the two raids, the main office of GAZ, a garage, a smithy, a stamping building, a professional technical factory, an archive, experimental workshops, a repair and mechanical workshop, mechanical workshop No. 2, power plant No. 2, a wheel workshop, a motor workshop No. 2, a foundry workshop of gray cast iron, a press workshop, and residential areas of the district were heavily damaged.
+The administration building of the Dvigatel Revolyutsii Diesel Plant was destroyed.

-In several places there was a panic.
-This contributed to the large number of refugees who filled the city (the Wehrmacht was already near Moscow), part of the population began to leave the urban areas.
-The plants stopped production, but the production of T-60 tanks on GAZ was still growing rapidly.
-The absence of antiaircraft guns allowed German aircraft to conduct sighting bombing from a low altitude.
-A total of 127 people died, 176 were injured severely, 195 were wounded (data vary in different sources).
+In several places there was panic (in addition to the raids, the Wehrmacht was already near Moscow).
+Part of the population began to leave the urban areas.
+Some plants stopped production, but the production of T-60 tanks by GAZ was still growing rapidly.
+The paucity of antiaircraft guns allowed German aircraft to sight and bomb from low altitude.
+A total of 127 people died, 176 were injured severely, and 195 were wounded (data vary in different sources).
 A large number of the deceased were refugees from Moscow, resettled in the Avtozavodsky City District.
 No German aircraft were shot down.

 On Saturday, November 8, 1941, the Gorky Brigade Air Defense District was reinforced by the 58th and 281st separate anti-aircraft artillery divisions, the 142nd Fighter Aviation Division and the 45th anti-aircraft search belt.

-On the same day, at 3:20 am, a reconnaissance aircraft Ju 88D flew over Gorky.
-And from Wednesday, November 12 to Tuesday, 18, 1941, the Germans launched a series of raids by single-seat aircraft with the main purpose of destroying the Kanavinsky Bridge, but missed.
+From Wednesday, November 12 to Tuesday, 18, 1941, the Germans launched a series of raids by single-seat aircraft with the main purpose of destroying the Kanavinsky Bridge, but missed.